odoonz/odoonz-addons/mrp_dynamic_line/README.rst

 * Scale Weight - scales a bom line measured in kg to the quantity being producedCollection of functions that may be useful in reports.

-NOTE: Currently untested in Alpha
+NOTE: Currently untested in Alpha - significant refactoring WIP.

 Installation
 ============